jamestalmage/tang/Readme.md

   * The [karma preprocessor](https://github.com/jamestalmage/karma-angular-test-utils) provides
   the simplest solution that will work for the majority of users.
-Since the transforms provided are entirely testing related, most users will not need anything beyond the karma plugin.
+Since the transforms provided are entirely testing related, most users will not need anything beyond this.

   * The [browserify transform](https://github.com/jamestalmage/browserify-angular-test-utils),
   provides a way to perform the injections on code before it gets bundled by browserify.